RaphaelYangWJ/wildfire-prediction/README.md

-# 🔥Global Wildfire Prediction using Convolutional Deep Neural Networks
+# 🔥Global Wildfire Forecasting: An Integration of Graph Convolutional Network and Convolution Block Attention Module

 ## Project Overview
-This repository contains two machine learning projects aimed at processing and analyzing wildfire images to forecast and understand wildfire dynamics.
-The projects leverage climate data, image processing, and deep neural networks, implemented in PyTorch.
+This repository contains codes, datasets and models for wildfire predictions.

 ## Key Features
 - **Data Transformation**: Conversion of climate data (NC4 format) into 3D matrices incorporating temporal and geospatial information.
 - **Image Processing**: Transformation of matrix data into RGB image arrays, highlighting burnt regions.
-- **Feature Extraction**: Identification and extraction of 13 key features related to wildfire prediction.
-- **Convolution Techniques**: Use of convolution and pooling to enhance feature representation.
+- **Graph Convolutional Network**: Implemented GCN to increase the receptive field of the model
 - **Neural Network Modeling**: Development of DNN and CNN models with advanced techniques to improve accuracy.
-- Model Attribution Analysis: Parse the network at neuron level to analyze the network.
+- Model Attribution Analysis: Parse the network at the neuron level to analyze the network.

 ## Prerequisites

-List any prerequisites, libraries, OS version, etc., needed before installing your project.
+List any prerequisites, libraries, OS versions, etc., needed before installing your project.

 ```
 numpy == 1.26.1